Team

 Undergraduate

-Daniela Dreifke is a Freshman undergraduate student majoring in Microbiology at the University of California San Diego.
-She assists Bernadette Chua to investigate how protein degradation mechanisms regulate hematopoietic stem cells.
+Daniela Dreifke is a Senior undergraduate student majoring in Microbiology at the University of California San Diego.
+She joined the Signer Lab as a Freshman and has contributed to multiple projects investigating protein homeostasis in hematopoietic stem cells.
 She also helps with other laboratory operations.

 Undergraduate

-Miggy Ong is a Junior undergraduate student majoring in Human Biology at the University of California San Diego.
-He assists Dr. Kent Lam to investigate how protein homeostasis can be therapeutically targeted in leukemia.
-He also helps with other laboratory operations.
+Katelyn Chen is a Senior undergraduate student majoring in Neurobiology at the University of California San Diego.
+She contributes to projects focusing on the role of protein homeostasis in bone marrow failure syndromes.
+She also helps with other laboratory operations.

 SignerLab_Logo_DrawImpacts_1338x653px